Thyroid Disease, Pregnancy and Fertility

 Radioactive isotopes are secreted in milk therefore no isotope tests or isotope scans should be performed on someone who is breastfeeding.
 Antithyroid drugs can be used when breast feeding, as only negligible amounts actually get into the milk.
 Thyroxine is also secreted in the milk, but providing the dosage in the mother is in the physiologic range, it appears to be quite safe for the mother on thyroxine to breast feed.

 Patients with either hyper- or hypothyroidism can have fertility problems although it is certainly possible to have these diseases and still get pregnant.
-Once the diseases have been treated, it is important to recommence birth control (if desired), since fertility is restored quickly once the patient’s thyroid function is normal.
 Sub-clinical hypothyroidism can sometimes cause infertility and miscarriages and is, thus, usually treated in women of childbearing age that desire to become pregnant.

 In addition, both men and women with untreated thyroid disease often have decreased sexual desire (libido).
 Hyper- or hypothyroidism is also a cause for male infertility since sperm development requires normal thyroid hormone levels.

-Preferably, Graves’ disease should be treated with radioactive iodine or by surgery before pregnancy to avoid the use of antithyroid medication during pregnancy.
+Graves’ disease can be treated with radioactive iodine or by surgery before pregnancy to avoid the use of antithyroid medication during pregnancy.
 It is generally recommended to wait six months after radioactive iodine treatment before becoming pregnant.

 One other cause of infertility in patients with thyroid disease is the uncommon condition of primary ovary failure.
 This is an autoimmune disorder, like Graves’ disease and Hashimoto’s thyroiditis, caused by proteins and white cells in the blood that attack proteins in the patient’s ovaries.
 This leads to the decreased size of the ovaries, the failure to ovulate, premature menopause, and infertility.